miguel-pm/hermesjs/README.md

 This library exposes a function that expects a router function and has some options:

 - router: A router function which will be called to handle the routes that the server will receive.
 Defined by the `RouterFunction` interface will receive the dependencies object and a `RequestData` object.
 The return value has to be of the type `RouterResponse` ({ status: number, message?: string, responseType?: 'json' | 'text' })
-- deps (optional, default => { logger: console }): A dependencies object to inject into the provided router function.
 - port (optional, default => 3000).
 - app (optional, default => μWebSockets.js' TemplatedApp Http object): Will accept variations from the same library like the `SSLApp` function TemplatedApp response